fuzziqersoftware/newserv/README.md

 These tournament semantics mean that there can be multiple matches in the same tournament in play simultaneously, and not all matches in a round must be complete before the next round can begin - only the matches preceding each individual match must be complete for that match to be playable.

-Because newserv gives all players 1000000 meseta, there is no reward for winning a tournament.
+Because newserv gives all players 1000000 meseta by default, there is no reward for winning a tournament.
 This may change in the future.

 Episode 3 state and game data is stored in the system/ep3 directory.
 The files in there are:
 * card-definitions.mnr: Compressed card definition list, sent to Episode 3 clients at connect time.
 Card stats and abilities can be changed by editing this file.